 Like me, Barb was a dog lover.
 She wanted to start journaling.
 She was an advocate, taking trips here and there to learn more about and to share about metastatic breast cancer.
 She was an avid Green Bay Packers fan and would kindly needle me about the struggles the Vikings (my team) continually seem to have.

 When her mother died not that long ago, Barb reached out to me.
 I shared a blog post with her I had written about losing one’s mother.
 She was so grateful for that.

 When I recently had my book published, Barb was one of the very first people to let me know that she was going to buy a copy, read it herself and then donate it to her cancer center.

 It’s not like Barb needed advice on facing chemo.
 No, she was trying to show her support for me and my writing, and that meant the world to me.

 I wish I had met Barb in person.
 I regret not doing so.
 I have been losing sleep over this regret.
 I thought we still had more time.
 We didn’t.

 As I read the words, I was surprised, humbled and honored because Nancy’s Point was mentioned in it.
 It was almost like a sign to me, a secret message from Barb telling me it was okay.
 She was okay.
 It’s hard to explain, but that’s how it felt and I was deeply moved.

 Though we did not meet, my friendship with Barb was real.

-A friend is a friend and genuine friendship is not based on such things.
+A friend is a friend, and genuine friendship is not based on such things.
 True friendship is something more.
 It’s something you cannot see, touch or measure; it’s an intangible thing.
-But when you experience it with someone, there’s no doubt about it; you know it’s real and you know it’s something very special.
+But when you experience it with someone, there’s no doubt about it; you know it’s real, and you know it’s something very special.